BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 consulting NSAs, which may be wider or narrower depending on the contract under

 assessment.

-!
 --- Page 15 ---
 <image>
-![A concise summary of guidelines for insurance and reinsurance undertakings regarding the reassessment of contract boundaries.
+A concise summary of guidelines for insurance and reinsurance undertakings regarding the reassessment of contract boundaries.
 It details the specific conditions for changing boundaries, reporting requirements for material impacts on solvency to supervisory authorities under Article 312(3) of the Delegated Regulation, and clarifies that reassessment is not required for calculating the best estimate or SCR under stressed scenarios.

 Insurance and reinsurance undertakings should change contract boundaries after this reassessment only if the reassessment leads to a clearly different conclusion than the assessment performed to define the current contract boundaries.